Fastest Online Loans for SMEs & Best SME Loans for New Startups

 Funding Societies' FS Bolt is the only loan that offers near-instant access to cash–within 24 hours— up to S$100,000.
 Because the interest rates range between 1%-4% p.m. and the processing fee is 1%-5%, this microloan is relatively inexpensive compared to other long-term loans in the market.
 While you can only borrow money for up to 12 months, this is a common feature for many SME loans.

 Funding Societies also has a competitive invoice financing product.
 This also allows customers to withdraw 80% of their invoice(s) up to S$1,000,000.
 To be eligible, businesses only need to be in operation for at least 6 months, rendering Funding Societies a great choice for new businesses and startups.
 Companies are also not required to submit operational history or financial history, and there is no collateral needed or charges for early repayment.
 With over S$1.25 billion funded, the firm has a proven track record of helping SMEs.

 - No application fee, 2 minute application, 2 hours to receive decision

 - No early repayment fee

-- No operational/financial history required
+- No collateral or operational/financial history required

 - Strong lending track record: more than S$1.25 billion funded